nick-wilson/sparrow-examples/user-guide.md

 *TODO: change to permanent name when available: https://chemistry.sparrow.cf.ac.uk* *TODO: SCW usernames will be accessible when issue with LDAP integration is resolved.*

-When you log into the service for the first time it will take a few minutes for the system to set up your user environment, please be patient.
+When you log into the service for the first time it will take a few minutes for the system to set up your user environment, please be patient if it is waiting at the message "Started container notebook".

-You can access your JupyterLab environment from multiple locations
+TODO: You can access your JupyterLab environment from multiple locations, can use workspaces for different views
+TODO: How to shut down
+TODO: timeout of 1 week

 ## Storage
 Your home directory in the JupyerLab is provided by the Ceph storage on the Sparrow system